 - Tools, including volt meters, crimping devices, lightning arrestors and surge protectors

 Water is the most important nutrient for dairy cattle (NRC, 2001).
 An adequate water supply is necessary to renew the cows' body water content that is lost daily through milk production, urine and feces, sweating and exhalation.
-A 1,500- pound lactating cow producing 60 pounds of milk per day requires 21.8 gallons in cool weather, about 40 degrees Fahrenheit, and 28.9 gallons in hot weather, about 80 degrees (Waldner and Looper).
+A 1,500- pound lactating cow producing 60 pounds of milk per day requires 21.8 gallons in cool weather, about 40 degrees Fahrenheit, and 28.9 gallons in hot weather(about 80 degrees) (Waldner and Looper).
 Water should be clean and fresh, as dirty water decreases water intake.
 Nutrient metabolism in the body depends on water, and if a cow stops drinking, nutrient metabolism (growth and lactation) will decrease.

-Dairying in the United States has traditionally produced milk on a year-round basis with a feeding system of silage, hay and grain.
+Dairying in the United States has traditionally produced milk on a year-round basis with a feeding system of silage, hay, and grain.
 However, seasonal dairying is becoming more popular.
 It was first practiced in New Zealand, where little grain is grown and government subsidies disappeared years ago.
 Seasonal systems match the reproductive cycle of the cows to availability of forage.
 The periods of highest nutrient requirements of the cow—during calving and lactation—are timed to occur in the season of highest grazing quality and quantity.
 This usually is in the spring.

 In seasonal dairying, since all the cows dry off at once, it is not necessary to milk for a couple of months during the year.
 The idea is to avoid the period when milk production is most expensive.
 In very hot, humid climates, summer might be the time to dry off the cows.
 Many dairy producers appreciate this rare opportunity for time off from milking, but all must adjust to a period of no income from milk.
-As more dairies have become seasonal, milk processors have begun indicating that producers may be penalized, especially in certain parts of the country where there is already an oversupply of milk in the spring of the year.
+As more dairies have become seasonal, milk processors have begun indicating that producers may be penalized, especially in certain parts of the country where there is already an oversupply of milk in the spring.